Income Determination

 Self-employment income received less often than monthly which represents an AU’s annual income must be averaged over a 12-month period even if the AU receives income from other sources in addition to self-employment.
 The annualized monthly income figure is used as the averaged income for the SAR Payment Period.

 Self-employment income which is intended to meet the AU’s needs for only part of the year must be averaged over the period of time the income is intended to cover.
-Individuals who are self-employed only part of the year and supplement their income from other sources during the balance of the year must have their self-employment income averaged over the period of time they are self-employed rather than a 12-month period.
+Individuals who are self-employed only part of the year and supplement their income from other sources during the balance of the year must have their self-employment income averaged over the period of time they are self-employed, rather than a 12-month period.

-If an AU’s self-employment enterprise has been in existence for less than a year the income from that self-employment enterprise must be averaged over the period of time the business has been in operation, and that amount budgeted monthly.
+If an AU’s self-employment enterprise has been in existence for less than a year, the income from that self-employment enterprise must be averaged over the period of time the business has been in operation, and that amount budgeted monthly.

 If the income is from a family member’s self-employment in farming or a fishing operation, and irregular expenses are incurred to produce that income, the family must have the option to average the expenses and related income over a 12-month period.
+Losses from self-employment as a farmer or a fisherman are offset against any other countable income in the family.

 Annualized